PurpleVen/Echo-App/Readme.md

 # Simple Python App With Kivy

-A GUI made with the help of kivy framework.
+A GUI made using kivy framework.

 ![startimage.png](appinread1.png)